-ACCOMMODATIONS: Our 9 day adventure in Baja includes 3 nights of double occupancy lodging (both in La Paz and then at Cerritos Beach near Todos Santos) with all meals provided including our hotel stays on Day One, Day Two and Day Eight.
-For five days we are exploring islands in the Sea of Cortez, camping at various island locations.
-Spacious 3 person tents (crawl in style) are provided for 2 people on a double occupancy basis.
+ACCOMMODATIONS: Our 9 day adventure in Baja includes 4 nights of double occupancy lodging (both in La Paz and then at Cerritos Beach near Todos Santos) with all meals provided including our hotel stays on Day One, Day Two, Day Seven and Day Eight.
+For four days we are exploring islands in the Sea of Cortez, camping at various island locations.
+Comfortable tents with cots are provided for 2 people on a double occupancy basis or you may request your own tent.
 At all campsites, a porta-potty system is used, a small self- contained toilet basin.
 Throughout our experience, we have the ease that motorized boat support provides.
 While sleeping in a tent is always an option, you may choose to sleep some nights under a starry sky.
 Please ask us about our single supplement options.

 MAR Y AVENTURAS, OUR MEXICAN BASED OUTFITTER: We are thrilled to be under the care of Mar Y Aventuras while we explore the wonders of Baja.
 Like Blue Water Ventures, Mar Y Aventuras provides naturalist-led adventures and active vacations with an educational focus.
 Our naturalist guides have an excellent reputation for water safety, client care and imparting natural history lessons.
 In addition to our naturalist, we will be joined by our Mexican support crew and cook.